Kashigarg/1st-attempt/README.md

 # 1st-attempt
-1st attempt at setting up a git repo and creating branches
+1st attempt at going through the Github workflow.